-Many people are afraid of snakes and therefore don’t travel to Costa Rica.
-In most cases snakes are good at hiding so you rarely see one unless you are specifically looking for the animals.
-The greatest respect is due to the country’s large and poisonous snakes but if you stay on the designated paths you will rarely come across a snake.
-If, for example, you are specifically looking for a beautiful lance viper, you should definitely take a guided tour because the local tour guides know best from their experience where the animals like to stay and hide.
+Many people are afraid of snakes and because of that they don’t travel to Costa Rica.
+We have found that in most cases snakes are good at hiding so you rarely see these animals unless you are specifically looking them.
+A healthy dose of respect is in order due to the large and poisonous snakes here but if you stay on the designated paths you will rarely come them.
+If, for example, you are specifically looking for a beautiful lance viper, we recommend that you take a guided tour because the local tour guides know best from their experience where the animals like to stay and hide.

 Costa Rica is home to 137 different species of snakes, about 5% of the world’s species.
 With over 100 species, the colubrids family is the largest group.
 The majority of Costa Rican snakes are non-venomous and usually quite shy.
 Many are only about 8 inches long but there are also snakes over 10 feet.